 A few of the highlights:

 - And, of course, there’ll be plenty of entertainment at the Community Bandstand.
-Performances include musical numbers by the Serenbe Playhouse Cabaret, The Olympians (a condensed Julius Caesar) by the Atlanta Shakespeare Company, & more.
+Performances include musical numbers by the Serenbe Playhouse Cabaret, A Midsummer Night’s Dream by the Atlanta Shakespeare Company, & more.

 The rest of the schedule is packed with events that will make you think, laugh, cry, & the list goes on…browse the list, find what piques your interest, & head out for a weekend celebrating all things books.